kimchange/SeReNet/README.md

 conda install h5py imageio tifffile tqdm pyyaml scipy matplotlib scikit-image tensorboard tensorboardX
 ```

+Our repo is build mainly using PyTorch, so installing torch has higher priority, you can refer to torch [PyTorch](https://pytorch.org/) guide to install torch based on your machine and driver.

 ### Obtain phase-space PSF and its center of mass "psfshift"

 <!-- ```